-Process modeling is a key part of business process management (BPM)
+Process modelling is a key part of business process management (BPM)

 The methodology was developed in August 2000 initially by 16 business industry leaders the Business Process Management Initiative (BPMI) a non-profit organisation to promote the standardisation of common business processes.
-Initially known as “business process modeling notation.” changing it name in 2011, to “Business Process Model and Notation.” and now run but the Object Management Group
+Initially known as “business process modelling notation”.
+Changing its name in 2011, to “Business Process Model and Notation.” and now run but the Object Management Group

 Flowcharts can be used to map a business process but it has no set of agreed modelling rules and symbols.
 There are commonly used symbols, but everyone has the option to create diagrams the way they see fit.

 BPMN is accomplished in the same way you would make a flowchart process map, but with the variation that BPMN uses its own elements and symbols.

 BPMN has rules that are the foundation for modelling business processes.
 These rules make it understandable to a wider audience and easier to communicate across departments and organisations.
 It enables you to create more complex business process patterns, such as those with exceptions, decisions and events.

 These are the four-element types used for business process diagrams: